slowernews/wisdom-tldr/README.md

 > *'Do not act as if you were going to live ten thousand years.
 Death hangs over you.
 While you live, while it is in your power, be good.' -- Marcus Aurelius*

 > *'Live as if you were to die tomorrow.
-Learn as if you were to live forever. -- Mahatma Gandhi*
+Learn as if you were to live forever.' -- Mahatma Gandhi*